Skip to content

 WebUI and JavaScript API

-A simple web-based file manager is provided in the package.
+A web-based file manager is provided in the package.

 The web app can be accessed at the /.panel/ path after starting the LFSS server.